mariowhowrites/sendero/README.md

 The goal of this project is to create a collaborative choose-your-own-adventure platform.

-Authors create stories, each consisting of a number of chapters.
+Authors create stories, each consisting of a number of passages.

 Stories have `statuses`:

-* `active`, meaning the author is currently adding new chapters
+* `active`, meaning the author is currently adding new passages
-* `complete`, meaning no new chapters will be added and the story is locked in as-is
+* `complete`, meaning no new passages will be added and the story is locked in as-is

-If a story is active, it has at least one `current_chapter`, meaning the chapter most recently published.
+If a story is active, it has at least one `current_passage`, meaning the passage most recently published.

-Each current_chapter has one or more `choices`.
-There represent the links between chapters.
+Each current_passage has one or more `choices`.
+There represent the links between passages.

-In comp sci terms, we can think of stories as tree structures, with the first chapter as the root node.
-Each chapter represents one node.
+In comp sci terms, we can think of stories as tree structures, with the first passage as the root node.
+Each passage represents one node.
 The reading community votes on which links the tree traversal follows.